Skip to main content

 Advanced Diagnostic Capabilities

-Dr. Marlin employs diagnostic techniques that identify problems many dentists miss.
+Dr. Marlin employs diagnostic techniques that identify problems not always visible on standard examination.
 Specialized imaging reveals subtle framework cracks, screw looseness, and attachment issues not visible on examination alone.
 Precision measurement determines whether looseness originates from attachment wear, bone changes, framework movement, or combinations thereof.

 This diagnostic precision ensures repair addresses actual problems rather than guessed causes.